mghpcc-projects/user_level_slurm_reservations/README.md

 ULSR software actions:

   * Slurm Control Daemon ULSR Epilog (running as the Slurm user):
-     * Detects 'hil_release' command and reservation in which the command was run
+     * Detects 'hil_release' command and the name of the reserve reservation in which the command was run
      * Deletes the Slurm HIL reserve reservation

   * ULSR Periodic Monitor: